quianalytics/WarRoom-Frontend/PLAN.md

 - Draft persistence (save/clear).
 - Automated trade offers and CPU-to-CPU trades.
 - Trade inbox and logging for recap display.
+- Trade logging includes full asset details for recap and snackbars.

 ## Clock and Timing
 - `DraftClock` (`lib/features/draft/logic/draft_clock.dart`) is a simple timer that